pinnaclepaul007/Model-Development/README.md

 This Model was developed using RFM Analysis.
 This analysis is a marketing technique used to quantitatively rank and group customers based on the recency, frequency, and monetary total of their recent transactions to identify the best customers and perform targeted marketing campaigns.

-* *Recency:
+*RFM Analysis:*

-This dimension refers to the time elapsed since a customer's last purchase.
+This analysis is used to evaluate customer behavior and identify different customer segments.
 It measures how recently a customer has interacted with a business.
 To combine the three datasets, I had to find a relationship that exist between the datasets.
 The customer_Id was used as a primary key since it’s a unique identifier.

 ![b1](https://user-images.githubusercontent.com/105908253/236502878-169dbf11-f4fe-4b33-b639-490b96400a5c.jpg)